Our free membership, business.com+, takes the pain out of choosing new business services.

 Charting

-CareCloud’s Charts feature provides configurable templates, integrated order sets and flexible charting options to streamline patient encounters, as well as a unified inbox to intelligently track and manage daily tasks.
-There’s an integrated patient portal to securely engage patients in their own care plan, real-time clinical-decision support tools and advanced analytics to help you improve clinical, financial and operational outcomes.
+CareCloud’s Charts feature provides configurable templates, integrated order sets and flexible charting options to streamline patient encounters.
+It also provides a unified inbox to intelligently track and manage daily tasks.
+There’s an integrated patient portal to securely engage patients in their own care plan, real-time clinical decision support tools and advanced analytics to help you improve clinical, financial and operational outcomes.

 One feature we found different from competitors and really great for the busy doctors of large practices is the drag-and-drop scheduling.
 This incredible tool gives you a complete, real-time view of how patients are flowing through your office, from check-in to checkout, so you can see how resources like rooms are being used and how long patients are waiting to maximize efficiency.